fib-app

 ACL

-The data permissions can be controlled by defining the ACL of the Model. for example:
+Data permissions can be controlled by defining the Model's ACL. for example:

 1